ResultadosDigitais/matrix/README.md

 - Open external meeting when the user enter in a room
 - On reload, keep user in the last room
 - Notify when an user enter in a room
 - Identify when user in a video meeting
+- Call other user to my room

 Next priority steps:
 - Implement socket.io tests
 - Configure code coverage codeclimate
-- Implement call other user to my room
+- Refactoring before start your refacto please read [[this article](https://martinfowler.com/articles/refactoring-document-load.html)]

 Next cool steps: